darrienpark/pawternity-fetch-app/README.md

-# Fetch Rewards Take-Home Assignment - Dog Adoption Platform
+# Fetch Rewards Take-Home Assignment - Pawternity Dog Adoption Platform

 ## Overview

 Pawternity is a web-based platform designed to help users find and adopt dogs from various shelters.
 The application provides an intuitive UI to browse available dogs, filter them based on breed, age, and size, and manage favorite selections.

----

 ## Technologies Used